haiaty/neverstoplearning-software-engineering/Learn/architecture_Lucid_variant.md

     return resp.send(data);
   });
   ```
-* We have also added a folder `drivers`, in the root of the project.
+* We have also added a folder `drivers`,inside the src/.
 The meaning of the files inside it is to provide
   connections to external world, like database or HTTP clients.
 It can be used by **Jobs**, **operations**, **features**, **services**.
   (concepts elaborated after taken from HEXAGONAL ARCHITECTURE)